 Hope that helps!
-Keep up the good outfit work and if you got any questions, just holler!posted 10 months ago
+Keep up the good outfit work and if you got any questions, just holler!posted about 1 year ago

 Thank you so much for the tips.
 This is a great help.
-Always striving to improve them.posted 10 months ago
+Always striving to improve them.posted about 1 year ago

 I think all these tips are completely on point, but I'd also add how you edit your photos!
 Mine look a million times better once I add some curves to them.
 Do you have Photoshop?
 If you do there are a bunch of pretty curves you can add to your photos to give them a more dramatic feel.
-I actually find free ones through Pinterest :)posted 10 months ago
+I actually find free ones through Pinterest :)posted about 1 year ago

 Add some curves?
 I'm not sure what you mean by this could you clarify.